 The Local Authority Designated Officer (LADO) works within Children’s Services to provide advice and guidance to employers and voluntary organisations around any concerns relating to adults who work with children and young people.
-This includes paid employees, volunteers, casual/agency staff, foster carers, religious leaders, school governors and any other persons who have contact with children and young people as part of their role.
+This includes paid employees, volunteers, casual or agency staff, foster carers, religious leaders, school governors and any other people who have contact with children and young people as part of their role.

 What should be referred to the LADO?

 All agencies that provide services for children have a duty to make arrangements to safeguard and promote their welfare and must have clear policies in place for dealing with allegations made against staff who work with children (Working Together 2018).
 Any such allegations should be reported immediately to a senior manager within the organisation and to the LADO within one working day.
 This also applies to historical allegations that have come to light.
 The procedure should be consistent with the guidance in Working Together to Safeguard Children 2015 and the Berkshire LSCB Child Protection Procedures.

 The process for managing allegations should be used in all cases when it is alleged that a member of staff or volunteer has:

 - behaved in a way that has harmed or may have harmed a child

 - possibly committed a criminal offence against or related to a child

 - behaved towards a child, or behaved in other ways that suggests they may be unsuitable to work with children

 The LADO will respond to all contacts within one working day.
 Making contact with the LADO should not delay the need to refer cases onto the police or to Children’s Services if more immediate safeguarding concerns are prevalent.